Diddy Kong Racing: Development

 With Banjo-Kazooie being delayed until the summer of 1998, the team was adamant for a release of an AAA video game in time for 1997's Christmas season.
 With the change in release schedule, some at Rare felt that Pro-Am 64 did not have a strong enough intellectual property.
 Thus Rare changed the licence to feature Diddy Kong.
 According to Lee Musgrave, Rare chose to use Diddy Kong rather than Donkey Kong, and Nintendo "enjoyed" the decision.
-Once the intellectual property was changed, the team were left to adapt the visual aesthetics of the game and packaging before it could be released.
+Once the intellectual property was changed, the team was left to adapt the visual aesthetics of the game and packaging before it could be released.
 Krash was slightly altered to be a Kremling, and was renamed "Krunch".
 Musgrave recalled that the ultimate goal of the game was to make it "run as fast" as Mario Kart 64, which proved difficult during development as the latter game utilised 2D character sprites whereas Diddy Kong Racing used fully 3D models.
-Musgrave later attributed the success of the overall project due to the "small team" of 14 people who worked on it.
+Musgrave later attributed the success of the overall project to the "small team" of 14 people who worked on it.
 In an October 2012 interview, Musgrave said that Timber would have been the main character of Pro-Am 64 had the intellectual property for Diddy Kong Racing not been conceived.
 Two of the characters who featured in Diddy Kong Racing, Banjo the Bear and Conker the Squirrel, starred in games (Banjo-Kazooie and Conker's Bad Fur Day, respectively) which were unveiled to the public before Diddy Kong Racing, at the June 1997 Electronic Entertainment Expo (E3), but ultimately not released until after Diddy Kong Racing.
 Rare stated that they chose not to exhibit Diddy Kong Racing at E3 because of the proprietary animation technology used in the game.

 David Wise (pictured in 2024) composed the game's soundtrack.

 The game's soundtrack was composed by David Wise.
 The soundtrack was first released in Japan on 1 April 1998, with 42 tracks, while a version of the album was released in Europe with the same number of tracks.
-For its United States release only 16 tracks were featured.
+For its United States release, only 16 tracks were featured.
 The disc itself was specially shaped in the form of Diddy Kong's head, which was unplayable in certain CD players.
 The sound effects were created by Graeme Norgate.
 Voices were provided by Kevin Bayliss (Bubbler, Wizpig), Johnni Christensen (Tiptup, Smokey), Eveline Novakovic (Pipsy), Keith Rabbette (Bluey), Lee Ray (Drumstick, Taj), Lee Schuneman (Bumper), Chris Seavor (Conker), Dean Smith (T.T.), Joe Stamper Jr. (Timber, Kid Background Voices), Kimberly Stamper (Kid Background Voices), and Chris Sutherland (Diddy Kong, Banjo, Krunch, Tricky).